rena-deane/slackbook-bot/README.md

 # Slackbro

 - A slackbot that takes an english word and translates it in to Māori.
-And vice versa.
 - Based on [Botkit](http://howdy.ai/botkit) - Building Blocks for Building Bots.

 ##Keretao (Maori word for Robot)
-Direct message the bot for your translation.
+Direct message the bot for your translation or invite it to your channel.

 ###Maori to English